Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Visual Fault Diagnosis and Self-Recovery Method

 Once aligned, the gripper executed swallowing and deflating motions to enclose the strawberry.
-During this process, a micro-optical camera mounted on the gripper captured images, which were used to determine whether the strawberry was successfully gripped based on MobileNet V3-Small classifier.
-When no strawberry or an unripe strawberry was detected in the gripper for two consecutive frames, the robot triggered re-inflation, descent, and homing actions to begin a new picking cycle.
-Conversely, it continuously performed the snap-off action while running a time-series LSTM classifier to predict strawberry normal.
+During deflating stage, a micro-optical camera mounted on the gripper captured images, which were used to determine whether the strawberry was successfully gripped based on MobileNet V3-Small classifier.
+When no strawberry or an unripe strawberry was detected in the gripper for two consecutive frames, the robot triggered re-inflation, descending, and homing actions to begin a new picking cycle.

+Upon completion of the deflating stage, the system executed the snap-off action to separate the stem from the strawberry.
+Concurrently during this phase, an LSTM classifier was employed to predict the strawberry's state within the end-effector over the subsequent three frames.
+Specifically, a prediction result of 0 indicated a normal separation, a result of 1 signified that the strawberry was slipping from the gripper, and a result of 2 denoted that the fruit had slipped.

-To improve prediction stability, a time-stability rule was applied.
-When two consecutive slipped signals were triggered, the robot aborted the snap-off stage, skipped the placing stage, and returned to its homing position, as illustrated by the red lines in Fig. \ref{fig:paradigm}.
-When two consecutive normal signals were triggered, the robot continued the snap-off motion, as illustrated by the black line.
-Meanwhile, if two consecutive slipping signals were triggered, the gripper was inflated and deflated to re-grasp the strawberry during the deflating and snap-off actions, followed by the descending, placing, and homing steps, as illustrated by the orange line.
+To enhance prediction stability, a time-stability rule was applied based on the three signal categories generated by the LSTM classifier: class 0 (normal), class 1 (slipping), and class 2 (slipped).
+When two consecutive slipped signals (class 2) were triggered, the robot aborted the snap-off stage, skipped the placing stage, and returned to its homing position.
+When two consecutive normal signals (class 0) were triggered, the robot continued the snap-off motion.
+Meanwhile, if two consecutive slipping signals (class 1) were triggered during the deflating and snap-off actions, the gripper was inflated and deflated to re-grasp the strawberry, and then performed a secondary snap-off, followed by the descending, placing, and homing steps.
+Notably, during the secondary snap-off process, the system only responded to the slipped state.
+If this state was detected, the placing step was skipped, and the gripper proceeded directly to the descending and homing steps; otherwise, the subsequent actions were executed sequentially.